SchoolSafety.gov Launches to Help Educators, Administrators, Parents, and Law Enforcement Prepare for Threats

 - A wide array of resources and best practices on key school safety topics to assist with building awareness within the school community to promote vigilance and build capacity to respond to incidents.

 SchoolSafety.gov empowers districts and schools to improve safety and security.
-Following the school shooting in Parkland, Florida, in March 2018, President Trump established the Federal Commission on School Safety by Executive Order to make meaningful advancements in keeping students safe.
-The Trump Administration and DHS also released the 2019 strategy for targeted violence that defines ways that the Department of Homeland Security will enhance security with increased preparedness, promoting community readiness, and enhancing defensive measures.
-The Department of Homeland Security will continue to develop new techniques in protective practices.
+Following the school shooting in Parkland, Florida in March 2018, President Trump established the Federal Commission on School Safety by Executive Order to make meaningful advancements in keeping students safe.
+The Trump Administration and DHS also released the 2019 strategy for targeted violence that defines ways that the Department will enhance security with increased preparedness, promoting community readiness, and enhancing defensive measures.
+The Department will continue to develop new techniques in protective practices.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.